unfoldcollective/sensorium.is-2016/src/documents/workshops/generative_en.html.md

 image: /images/program/karsten-schmidth-workshop.jpg
 thumbnail: /images/speakers/thumb-karsten-schmidt.png
 description: The workshop will be facilitated by Karsten Schmidt, an award-winning computational artist and designer.
 During one day, participants will co-create a modular sculpture using custom software, digital fabrication and simple electronics.
 The workshop is suitable for beginners as well as more experienced designers or artists, interested in exploring the boundaries of their creativity.
-programDescription: Workshop: Generative Structures | Karsten
+programDescription: Workshop: Generative Structures | Karsten Schmidt
 linkhref: http://thi.ng
 linktext: thi.ng
 twitter: @toxi